Justin Fields: Pittsburgh Steelers

 On October 15, 2024, Fields was demoted to backup quarterback duties as Wilson's calf injury had healed.
 The change at quarterback came following a Steelers 32–13 win over the Las Vegas Raiders in which Fields completed 14-of-24 passes for 145 yards, committing no turnovers and scoring two rushing touchdowns.
-During Week 11's 18-16 victory over the Baltimore Ravens, Fields returned to the quarterback position for one play.
+During Week 11's 18–16 victory over the Baltimore Ravens, Fields returned to the quarterback position for one play.
 In the closing seconds of regulation, Fields took a snap and ran to his left before sliding just a yard shy of a first down to run time off the play clock and secure a Steelers victory.

 Throughout much of the season following his benching, Fields was utilized in multiple "package plays" that typically included quarterback sneak plays and blitz-countering scramble short passes, typically to convert third and fourth downs.
 He finished the 2024 season completing 65% of his passes for 1,106 yards, 10 total touchdowns (five passing, five rushing) and just one interception.
 He appeared in 10 total games, starting six.
-He briefly appeared in two package plays during the Steelers' 28-14 loss to the Baltimore Ravens in AFC Wild Card playoff game, handing off the ball to Jaylen Warren on an read pass option play as well as throwing an incomplete pass intended for Darnell Washington.
+He briefly appeared in two package plays during the Steelers' 28–14 loss to the Baltimore Ravens in AFC Wild Card playoff game, handing off the ball to Jaylen Warren on an read pass option play as well as throwing an incomplete pass intended for Darnell Washington.

-New York Jets (2025–present)
+New York Jets

 On March 13, 2025, Fields signed a two-year, $40 million contract with the New York Jets.
 On March 30, general manager Darren Mougey announced Fields would be the team's starting quarterback.
+On October 12, against the Denver Broncos, Fields threw for only 45 yards in a full game of action in what ESPN.com called the "worst passing performance in New York Jets history".
+The Jets' -10 net passing yards (which includes nine sacks for 55 yards) was the worst in the NFL since the San Diego Chargers had -19 net passing yards on September 20, 1998.

 After a winless start to the season through seven games, Jets owner Woody Johnson criticized Fields' play, saying that it was "hard" to win "when you have a quarterback with a rating that he's got."
+Following the 0–7 start, the Jets won back-to-back games over the Cincinnati Bengals and Cleveland Browns, with a bye week in between.
+The team then lost to the New England Patriots, and Fields was benched the following week in favor of Tyrod Taylor for the team's Week 12 matchup against the Baltimore Ravens.
+After dealing with knee soreness, he was subsequently ruled out for the team's Week 14 matchup against the Miami Dolphins.
+Fields was placed on injured reserve on December 23, ending his season.